SaludTechAlpes/saludtechalpes-data-processor-service/README.md

 * For Linux 🐧 and mac 🍎 you can use makefile.
 * For Windows 🪟 you can use bash function.

-## ⚠️ Important

-It is important to have all the projects and repositories in the next folder

-# [IMAGE]

 # How to execute with docker 🐳

 1. Step one locate in the root of the project